rocky-linux/documentation/docs/guides/cms/dokuwiki_server.md

 ## Prerequisites And Assumptions

 * A Rocky Linux instance installed on a server, container, or virtual machine.
-* Comfort with modifying configuration files from the command line with an editor (our examples here will use _vi_, but you can substitute your favorite editor)
+* Comfort with modifying configuration files from the command line with an editor (our examples here will use _vi_, but you can substitute your favorite editor).
 * Some knowledge about web applications and setup.
 * Our example will use the [Apache Sites Enabled](../web/apache-sites-enabled.md) for setup, so it is a good idea to review that routine if you plan on following along.
 * We will be using "example.com" as the domain name throughout this example.